cyverse-archive/DiscoveryEnvironmentBackend/services/Donkey/doc/endpoints/app-metadata.md

 each other.
 Please see [Donkey Vs. Metadactyl](donkey-v-metadactyl.md) for more information.

-## Listing Workflow Elements
+## Listing App Elements

-Unsecured Endpoint: GET /get-workflow-elements/{element-type}
+Unsecured Endpoint: GET /apps/elements/{element-type}

-Delegates to metadactyl: GET /get-workflow-elements/{element-type}
+Delegates to metadactyl: GET /apps/elements/{element-type}

 This endpoint is a passthrough to the metadactyl endpoint using the same path.
 Please see the metadactyl documentation for more information.

 ## Searching for Deployed Components